GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 **Spam & Placement in the Store**

-Keyword Spam: We don't allow extensions with misleading, improperly formatted, non-descriptive, irrelevant, excessive, or inappropriate metadata, including but not limited to the extension's description, developer name, title, icon, screenshots, and promotional images.
-Developers must provide a clear and well-written description.
-We also don't allow unattributed or anonymous user testimonials in the extension's description.
+**Keyword Spam:** Keyword Spam is the practice of including irrelevant or excessive keywords in an extensions description in an attempt to manipulate its ranking, resulting in a spammy, negative user experience.
+We don't allow extensions with misleading, improperly formatted, non-descriptive, irrelevant, excessive, or inappropriate metadata, including but not limited to the extension's description, developer name, title, icon, screenshots, and promotional images.
+Developers should focus on providing a clear and well-written description that uses keywords appropriately and in context.

+Some examples of Keyword Spam include:

+* Lists of sites/brands/keywords without substantial added value
+* Lists of regional locations
+* Unnatural repetition of the same keyword more than 5 times
+* Unattributed or anonymous user testimonials in the product's description.

 {% endAside %}

-This policy is to ensure quality of the products on the Chrome Web Store and prevent products from manipulating their placement in the Store

-### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_16 }

-The extension is having excessive, irrelevant or inappropriate keywords in the metadata, more commonly, the description.

-### How can you rectify this? {: #how-can-you-rectify-this_16 }

-Remove the content (keywords) that are in violation of the policy.

-### Examples {: #examples }

-The following are examples of this type of violation:

-- Including in an extension's metadata a long list of the different sites on which the extension works.

 ## Redirection {: #redirection }